Shizuku-Kokumai/labMoviesApp/moviesApp/README.md

 Name: Shizuku Kokumai

 ## Overview.
-I added "POPULAR", "TOP RELATED", and "UP COMING" in the site header.
+I added "POPULAR", "TOP RELATED", and "UPCOMING" in the site header.
 In POPULAR, it shows the a list of the current popular movies on TMDB, and this list updates daily.
 In TOP RELATED, it shows a list of the top related movies on TMDB.
 In "UP COMING", it shows a list of upcoming movies in theatres.

 ### New Pages.